-- Protecting pupils from maltreatment. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes.
+- Protecting children from maltreatment. - · Preventing the impairment of children' mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - · Taking action to enable all children to have the best outcomes.